 - Issues With Your Thermostat

-1. No Hot Water – Basically, your boiler is not carrying out its job when this happens, and there are a few possible causes.
+1. No Hot Water – Basically, your boiler is not carrying out its job anytime this happens, and there are a few possible causes.

 - There’s a low level of water.

-- There might be something wrong with your thermostat.
+- There may be something not right with your thermostat.

 - One of the motorised valves has failed.

 The first and easiest points that you can examine are the thermostat and the boilers water pressure.
-If it is any one of these problems then simply follow your boiler suppliers instructions for taking care of these issues.
-If it is not any of the issues above then you need to contact a qualified and Gas Safer registered boiler technician to take a look at the situation correctly.
+If it’s any one of these issues then simply follow your boiler manufacturers instructions for taking care of these issues.
+If it’s not any of the issues above then you should get in touch with a qualified and Gas Safer registered boiler technician to investigate the problem properly.

-Drips and leaks are a common symptom of a possibly more severe situation, but except if you’re authorised to do so you should not try to figure out the situation for yourself.
-Most of the causes for your boiler to be having leaks or drips will most likely call for a qualified boiler technician to deal with them.
-Leaks and drips are commonly brought on by a malfunctioning pressure valve or pump seal.
-When it is replaced, you might have to turn down your boiler’s pressure, your boiler technician will be able to advise you on how to do it.
+Drips and leaks are an obvious symptom of a possibly far more serious problem, however, except if you’re authorised to do so you shouldn’t try to figure out the problem for yourself.
+Most of the causes for your boiler to be having drips or leaks will most likely require an authorised boiler technician to repair them.
+Drips and leaks are commonly brought on by a malfunctioning pump seal or pressure valve.
+After it’s replaced, you might have to turn down your boiler’s pressure, your boiler technician will gladly advise you on how to do it.

 3. Odd Sounds Coming From Your Boiler

-Probably the most noticeable of all boiler issues is when your boiler starts to produce weird noises, for instance, gurgling or banging.
-It’s most likely that air is trapped within the heating system is the problem, but it could possibly additionally be due to low water pressure.
-However, the situation might also be even more serious, including your boiler reaching the end of its lifespan and you really need a brand-new boiler installed.
+Probably the most noticeable of all boiler issues is when your boiler starts to make weird noises, for instance, banging or gurgling.
+It is most likely that air is trapped within the heating system is the problem, however, it could possibly also be due to low water pressure.
+However, the problem might also be even more serious, including your boiler getting to the end of its life and you really need a brand-new boiler installed.

 4. Pilot Light Is Not Lit

-The fix for an extinguished pilot light is easy, simply relight it.
-However, before doing that you should take a look at your heating system to establish if there’s an even more dangerous problem first.
-Issues you could find include:
+The solution for an unlit pilot light is easy, simply relight it.
+However, before doing that you ought to take a look at your heating system to identify if there’s an even more dangerous problem first.
+Issues you may find include:

-- A nearby draft putting out the light.
+- A nearby breeze putting out the light.

 - Build up in close proximity to or around the {pilot}light that extinguishes it.

-- The supply of gas may be obstructed by a thermocouple that is broken.
+- The supply of the gas may be prevented by a thermocouple that is broken.

-If you do notice something that you think might be a problem then you should call your local gas technician to take a look at and if required deal with before you attempt to relight the pilot light.
+If you do notice something that you think could be a problem then you ought to speak with your local gas technician to investigate and if needed fix before you attempt to relight the pilot light.

 5. Boiler Has Low Pressure

-A loss of pressure in the boiler could be a signal of a problem with your central heating system itself.
-You can easily review the pressure of your boiler by looking at the pressure gauge and making sure that it is over 1.
-If it is not, then there’s a problem somewhere within your central heating system that needs to get checked out by a qualified gas technician.
+A loss of pressure in the boiler could be an indicator of a problem with your central heating system itself.
+You can easily review the pressure of your boiler by looking at the pressure gauge and making sure that it’s over 1.
+If it’s not, then there’s a problem elsewhere within your central heating system that requires to be checked out by an authorised gas technician.

 6. Issues With Your Thermostat

-An unreliable thermostat can cause various problems, so it is critical to set a routine routine (at minimum once a quarter) to be sure that the thermostat is operating as it should.
-It’s an easy test.
-You just simply start off by making sure the thermostat is placed in the right position and has the correct setting and that the boiler switches off when you decrease the temperature setting and back on once more when you increase the temperature setting.
+An unreliable thermostat can cause various issues, so it’s very important to determine a routine schedule (at minimum once a quarter) to be sure that the thermostat is operating as it should.
+It is an easy test.
+You just simply start off by making sure the thermostat is placed in the right position and has the correct setting and that the boiler switches off when you reduce the temperature setting and back on once more when you raise the temperature setting.

 In Conclusion

 The above issues are the primary ones that our gas engineers are called for.
-If you’re in any doubt then it is safer to call a qualified gas technician who is on the Gas Safe register to have a look and advise you.
+If you’re in any doubt then it’s safer to contact an authorised gas technician who is on the Gas Safe register to have a look and advise you.

-If you do have a problem with your boiler and need an Emergency boiler repair then get in touch with our South Shields team and schedule a visit with any of our local 24 hr emergency boiler repair engineers.
+If you do have a problem with your boiler and need a 24 hr boiler repair then phone our South Shields team and schedule a visit with one of our local 24 hr emergency boiler repair engineers.